Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 • "When I notice I'm eating alone out of stress, I will write in my journal before doing anything else."

 Pick the change that targets the earliest link in the chain.
-That gives you the most leverage.
+This is usually where the plan has the most room to improve.

 If the framework above feels like too much structure for right now, here are standalone prompts.
 Pick one or two and write freely for five minutes:

-1. What was I actually looking for when I opened that first tab?
-(Not porn, the feeling underneath.)
+1. What was I looking for when I opened that first tab?
+(Look for the feeling underneath.)

 2. If I could go back to the moment right before I gave in, what would I say to myself?